Digital-Physics/haskell-road/README.md

 :l prime.hs
 ```

-:type, :t, "Show the type of an expression (as a 'type judgement' of the form expression :: type)."
+:type, :t, "Show the type of an expression (as a 'type judgement' of the form expression :: type or type scheme)."
 ```
 :t divides 5
 ```